 Although the personal representative is required to file a wrongful death statute, other individuals may be entitled to compensation from the lawsuit.
 The personal representative simply files the lawsuit on behalf of the individuals who are potentially entitled to an award in the lawsuit.
 These individuals typically include the spouse, children, and/or parents of the deceased.

-If you recently lost a loved one and you believe the loss was caused in whole, or in part, by another person or entity, it is imperative that you contact an experienced Florida wrongful death attorney as soon as possible to discuss your legal options.
+If you recently lost a loved one and you believe the loss was caused in whole, or in part, by another person or entity, and are wondering who can bring a wrongful death claim, it is imperative that you contact an experienced Florida wrongful death attorney as soon as possible to discuss your legal options.
 Contact Powers, Sellers, & Finkelstein PLC by calling 727-531-2926 to schedule your appointment and discuss your legal options.